-Ultra/Ultramel + Sunkissed - (\$???)
-It appears that snakes with this genetic combination will resemble an ultramel in coloration, combined with the sunkissed pattern.
+Ultra/Ultramel + Sunkissed - It appears that snakes with this genetic combination will resemble an ultramel in coloration, combined with the sunkissed pattern.
 Only a handful of them currently exist.
+Ultra/Ultramel + Anery - This morph is still somewhat new.
+It seems that ultramel anerys and ultramel lavenders might turn out darker than would be expected.